Dapper Ermotti eyes top job at UBS

 Ermotti had done well as an investment banker at UniCredit, the analyst said, but less so on the corporate side -- the bank's Achilles heel.
 But the challenges he would face at UBS would be on a completely different scale.

-If he fails to convince, UBS could be forced to look outside, with Hugo Baenziger and Axel Lehmann, chief risk officers respectively at Deutsche Bank (DBKGn.DE) and Zurich Financial ZURN.VX, seen as possible candidates.
+If he fails to convince, UBS could be forced to look outside, with Hugo Baenziger and Axel Lehmann, chief risk officers respectively at Deutsche Bank and Zurich Financial, seen as possible candidates.

 Prior to joining UniCredit, where he became deputy CEO in 2007, Ermotti worked at Merrill Lynch for nearly 18 years, based in Switzerland, London and New York.

-A self-described "lazy reader" who prefers skiing down the Swiss slopes of St. Moritz, he can watch the same movie over and over again, and cites "The Sting" as his favorite film.
+A self-described "lazy reader" who prefers skiing down the Swiss slopes of St. Moritz, he can watch the same movie over and over again, and cites "The Sting" as his favourite film.

 An Oxford management graduate with a Swiss banking master degree, Ermotti made his first investment -- buying a bond -- as a teenager, he told Reuters in an interview last year.